metreeca/metreeca-core/tray/src/docs/references/configuration.md

 version:    "${module.version}"
 ---

-The platform and its components may be configured using the configuration properties defined in the following sections.
+Standard platform-provided components may be configured using the configuration properties defined in the following sections.

 Configuration properties may be defined either as **system properties** using Java  command line options (`-D<property>=<value>`) or included in a **configuration file** using the standard format for Java [property files](https://docs.oracle.com/javase/8/docs/api/java/util/Properties.html#load-java.io.Reader-).

 Configuration properties defined as system properties take precedence over properties defined in configuration files.

-Java system properties and configuration files are defined and loaded from system-specific sources varying according to the selected [deployment option](installation#deployment-options).
+Java system properties and configuration files are defined and loaded from system-specific sources varying according to the deployment option.

 | property type | notes                                    |
 | :------------ | :--------------------------------------- |